Why I Believe the Narcissist's Enablers Are Also Guilty

 There'd be no such thing as narcissistic abuse if it weren't for the enablers.
 These are the folks who sit on the sidelines and watch someone else being whipped.
 They could step in and demand that it stop.
 They have the power to do so.
-All it takes is for one or two courageous souls to say "No, this is not okay."
+All it takes is one or two courageous souls to say, "No, this is not okay."

 The narcissist depends upon these weak-willed comrades.
 Abusing someone isn't any fun if it's only a party of two.
 With a crowd, there's unlimited potential for drama.
 The narcissist can pull a lot more strings that way.

 If it were just the abuser and her target, it wouldn't be worth it to carry out a full-fledged hate campaign.
 So, the narcissist works to get others to turn on the target.
 The collective betrayal, which comes from the camp of these enablers, is even more devastating than the primary source of abuse.

 Targets—especially if this happens at work or in a social setting—watch as the people they thought were their friends slink away as the battle intensifies.